Azure/Webjobs.Extensions.Kusto/docs/functions-bindings-kusto-output.md

 ::: zone pivot="programming-language-java"

-More samples for the Azure SQL output binding are available in the [GitHub repository](https://github.com/Azure/azure-functions-sql-extension/tree/main/samples/samples-java).
+More samples for the java Kusto input binding are available in the [GitHub repository](https://github.com/Azure/Webjobs.Extensions.Kusto/tree/main/samples/samples-java).

 This section contains the following examples:

 * [HTTP trigger, write a record to a table](#http-trigger-write-record-to-table-java)
 * [HTTP trigger, write to two tables](#http-trigger-write-to-two-tables-java)

-The examples refer to a `PrProductoducts` class (in a separate file `Product.java`) and a corresponding database table `Products` (defined earlier):
+The examples refer to a `Products` class (in a separate file `Product.java`) and a corresponding database table `Products` (defined earlier):

 ```java
 package com.microsoft.azure.kusto.common;